How the Toys Saved Christmas: U.S. version

 Meanwhile, Jingles loses his scent but soon recovers it with a help from the town's Statue and the toys celebrate only to be found by Mr. Grimm.
 Jingles manages to fight off Mr. Grimm giving the toys time to escape but Mr. Grimm throws him into the trash and manages to catch up to the toys, but the Statue manages to knock him out cold defeating him.
-When the toys realize Jingles is gone, they believe that he sacrificed himself to save them and they mourn the loss of their friend and then push on their journey where Holly and Polly are given to two sisters named Jenny and Lucy, the Duck is given to a kid named Toby, The Colored Pencils are given to a boy and draw pictures for him, much to his delight and Skipper is accidentally given to a girl named Samantha who he thought was a boy named Sam but luckily manages to escape and is found by Granny Rose who gives him to a real boy who lives near the sea.
+When the toys realize Jingles is gone, they believe that he sacrificed himself to save them and they mourn the loss of their friend and then push on their journey where Holly and Polly are given to two sisters named Jenny and Lucy, the Duck is given to a kid named Toby, the Colored Pencils are given to a boy and draw pictures for him, much to his delight and Skipper is accidentally given to a girl named Samantha who he thought was a boy named Sam but luckily manages to escape and is found by Granny Rose who gives him to a real boy who lives near the sea.
 Finally, The Blue Arrow crew workers manage to make it to Charlie's house and proudly watch as Charlie stops a runaway train from crashing onto the tracks and are honored to be his Christmas gift.

 Meanwhile, Granny Rose goes to the police station having heard from Mr. Potter about her store getting robbed and clears Christopher's name as he is set free while Swifty and Rocko are incarcerated.
 Across town, Jingles is freed from the trash can by a friendly dog named Rascal and soon finds Christopher's scent knowing he's the boy meant for him and rushes off to find him.

 Soon, Christopher finds Jingles and picks him up realizing he's the friend he asked for and then they witness Mr. Grimm getting arrested by the police for stealing the money from Granny Rose's shop and betraying her.

 Christopher and Jingles go to meet Granny Rose at her shop and share how it was a great Christmas after all, and Granny Rose asks Christopher to help her deliver the toys next year to which he agrees.

 The plot is otherwise very similar to the original Italian version, with some minor alterations.
 Rather than desiring the Blue Arrow for himself, Christopher Winter writes to Santa on behalf of his friend Charlie, a fellow orphan and the one who ultimately receives the train as his gift.
 For himself, Christopher asks for "one special friend", making his adoption of Jingles a fulfillment of his actual wish in this version.

-The film also had some scenes from the original Italian release deleted or placed before other scenes, along with some music scores taken out and new music added in.
+The film also had some scenes from the original Italian release deleted or placed before other scenes, along with some music scores heard in the original release taken out in favor of new music.